diamondIPP/proteus/test/README.md

 ===================

 A set of example runs with configuration files and preconfigured analysis chain.
-Comparison output files containing the expected results are provided.
 This should allow a simple validation of changes to prevent functionality regressions when changing the code.

 **WARNING** This is *work-in-progress*

-The following commands will build the software and run an example analysis chain for one of the example datasets
+The test scripts assume that the environment is setup such that the `pt-...` binaries can be called directly, e.g. by sourcing the `activate.sh` script in the build directory.
+Please see the `README.md` file in the main directory for further build instructions.

-    ./build.sh
+The following commands will download the example data files and run the analysis chain for one of the example dataset with run number 1066:

     ./download_data.py
-    ./run_tel_noisescan.sh <RUN>
+    ./run_tel_noisescan.sh 1066
-    ./run_tel_align.sh <RUN>
+    ./run_tel_align.sh 1066
-    ./run_track.sh <RUN>
+    ./run_track.sh 1066
-    ./run_dut0_noisescan.sh <RUN>
+    ./run_dut0_noisescan.sh 1066

 Run 875